This week’s recreation calendar, highlights and scoreboard

 280 GAMES

-From the scoresheets: Bowling in the Wednesday Fun League, Tyler Brooks was 165 pins over his average with a 732 series.
-In the same league, Dennis Campbell was 126 pins over his average with a 660 series.
-In the Brighton Construction League, Tim Youngquist was 150 pins over average with a 708 series and Billy Hatoway was 136 pins over with a 763 series.
-Harrison Weitzel, bowling in the Collegiate Bowlers League, was 134 pins over average with a 482 series.
-In the Youth Leagues, Vincent Dozier was 130 pins over average with 502, Mason Hursey was 120 pins above average with a 399 series and Anthony Gray was 118 pins over with his 601 series.
+From the scoresheets: In the Brighton Construction League, Chris Richards was 182 pins over average with a 794 series and Louise Smith was 136 pins over with a 526 series.
+Charlie Adams, bowling in the Wednesday Fun League, was 125 pins over average with a 584 series.
+In the Nothing But Fun League, Harry Watton was 122 pins over average with a 632 series.
+Cecile Britt was 120 pins above average with a 480 series in the Myrtle Trace League.

 Golf